 - ProAct Playhouse: Advanced- Actors develop and memorize scripts during intensive rehearsal sessions, with public performances.

-Julie Johnson, left, president of the Minnesota Organization for Habilitation and Rehabilitation (MOHR), presented a Life Enrichment Award at Lakeville Area Arts Center to leaders of ProAct Playhouse, a drama program for individuals with disabilities.
+The Minnesota Organization for Habilitation and Rehabilitation (MOHR), presented a Life Enrichment Award at Lakeville Area Arts Center to leaders of ProAct Playhouse, a drama program for individuals with disabilities.
 From her left are Co-directors Matt Briggs and Amanda Thomm, and Production Director Kelly Campion.
 Briggs said the goal of the program is to enhance self-esteem, build communication skills and professional presence.